till22G/master_thesis_code/README.md

 ## Technical Requirements
 * python>=3.7
-* torch>=1.6 (for mixed precision training)
+* torch>=1.6
 * transformers>=4.15

 The requiremnts file for the environment used during experiments can be found here: [requirements.txt](requirements.txt)

 The code has been implemented to run on CUDA devices.
 A implementation for CPUs has been omitted, so please make sure there are
 CUDA devices available when runnig the code.

-Most experiments have been conducted using 3 RTX A6000 (48GB) GPUs
+Most experiments have been conducted using 3 RTX A6000 (48GB) GPUs.

-When encountering "CUDA out of memory" error:
+## When encountering "CUDA out of memory" error:
     1. Make sure there are enough CUDA devices available
     2. Reduce batch size (impacts performance due to in-batch negative loss)

 Following the original implementation data for WN18RR and FB15k-237 is taken from [KG-BERT](https://github.com/yao8839836/kg-bert).

 Wikidata5M can be downloaded with this script taken from: https://github.com/intfloat/SimKGC/blob/main/scripts/download_wikidata5m.sh
 Just run this line: